A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Review of some results from algebraic geometry and differential topology

 If $x$ is a regular point of $\varphi$ we say that $\varphi$ is a {\em submersion} at $x$.
 If $\varphi$ is a submersion at every point (equivalently, every $x\in X$ is a regular point of $\varphi$) then we simply say that $\varphi$ is a submersion.

-A related concept is that of transversality: two submanifolds $Y,Z$ of a manifold $X$ are {\em transversal} if for every $x\in Y\cap Z$ we have $T_xY+T_xZ=T_xX$, namely if the tangent spaces of $Y$ and $Z$ span that of $X$.

 We now recall a few results from regular mappings; the reader may find them for example in \cite[Ch.
 1]{GuilleminPollack1974} or \cite{Schwartz1968}: \begin{theorem}[Preimage Theorem] If $Y_0\subseteq Y$ is a submanifold such that every $y\in Y_0$ is a regular value of $\varphi:X\ra Y$ then $Z=\varphi^{-1}(Y_0)$ is a submanifold of $X$ of dimension $\dim (Z)=\dim(X)-\dim(Y)+\dim(Y_0)$.
-Moreover, the tangent space $T_xZ$ at $x$ to $Z$ is the kernel of the derivative $D\varphi(x):T_xX\ra T_yY$. \end{theorem} \begin{theorem}[Intersection of transversal manifolds] The intersection $Y\cap Z$ of two transversal submanifolds $Y,Z$ of $X$ is again a submanifold.
-Its codimension is the sum of the codimensions of $Y$ and $Z$, and its tangent space at $x$ is the intersection of the tangent spaces at $x$ of $Y$ and $Z$. \end{theorem} \begin{theorem}[Sard's Theorem] If $X$ and $Y$ are manifolds and $\varphi:X\ra Y$ is a smooth mapping, then almost every point of $Y$ is a regular value of $\varphi$. \end{theorem} \begin{remark} Note that it can happen that every $x\in X$ is a critical point: this simply means that every $y\in\varphi(X)$ is a critical value, which by Sard's theorem means that $\varphi(X)$ has zero--measure in $Y$.
-This phenomenon is behind case 2 (a) of Theorem \ref{th:mainmath}. \end{remark}
+Moreover, the tangent space $T_xZ$ at $x$ to $Z$ is the kernel of the derivative $D\varphi(x):T_xX\ra T_yY$. \end{theorem} \begin{theorem}[Sard's Theorem] If $X$ and $Y$ are manifolds and $\varphi:X\ra Y$ is a smooth mapping, then almost every point of $Y$ is a regular value of $\varphi$. \end{theorem} \begin{remark} Note that it can happen that every $x\in X$ is a critical point: this simply means that every $y\in\varphi(X)$ is a critical value, which by Sard's theorem means that $\varphi(X)$ has zero--measure in $Y$.
+This phenomenon is behind case 1 of Theorem \ref{th:distinct}. \end{remark}